 How your relation with sleep affects your day

-Perhaps you have not yet thought about the quality of your sleep and how it influences your daily performance.
+Perhaps you have not yet thought about how your relation with sleep affects your day.
 However, understanding about the relationship of sleep with your body is indispensable to optimize your rest and achieve the best performance your body can offer.

 Poorly slept nights result in various problems and changes in physical and mental health, affecting performance in various common tasks.
 The shorter the time or quality of sleep, the longer your list of affected areas.